NightB1ade/7-Wonders-Scoring/README.md

 * Totals are tracked dynamically
 * Button press on track name opens helper dialogs for each player inc special calc as needed
 * Long press on score opens helper dialog including special calc as needed
+* Helper dialog supports sub-total for games that have multiple scores - such as King/Queendomino
 * Back button will take you back to player entry

 ## Next steps